 Before arriving at the Ducal Palace, stop off at the Cordeliers Church (15th century).

-Go inside to discover a historic exhibition on Nancy and the tombs of the Dukes of Lorraine.
-The Cordeliers Church serves as a necropolis for the former monarchs of the independent Duchy of Lorraine.
+Go inside to discover a historical exhibition on Nancy and the tombs of the Dukes of Lorraine.
+The Cordeliers Church is a necropolis for the former monarchs of the independent Duchy of Lorraine.

 The Ducal Palace